tilap/gulppage/README.md

 and save the session directly on your browser.
 THen run ```make fontsave```in your term, and the new font package will be importer.
 If you host your own fontelle server, edit the makefile option.

+## Sample / Demo

+If you wanna see a basic usage sample, run the project by with src-sample (remove src folder and rename src-sample to src, or edit the config.js file).
+You'll see a really basic example with less working (bootstrap integration), browserify, a stupid image asset and an icon.

 ## Tip's

 - By using usemin plugin over your css/js compiled files, you automatically have file revision, so no fucking browser